keithclark/rollup-plugin-appkit/README.md

 ### Side-effect imports

-A side-effect import will result in rollup copying the CSS document to the output directory.
-If the application also imports a HTML document, a link to the stylesheet is automatically added to the `<heaad>` element.
+A side-effect import will result in rollup adding a minfied version of the stylesheet to the output directory.
+If the application also imports a HTML document, a link to the stylesheet is automatically added to the `<head>` element.

 #### Example input